mahnoor-shahbaz-se/student-management-system/README.md

 Input validation

 How to Run the Project
 Download or clone the repository
-Open the project in IntelliJ IDEA (or any Java IDE) Run the StudentManagementSystem.java file
+Open the project in IntelliJ IDEA / Eclipse / VS Code Run the StudentManagementSystem.java file
 Enter number of students, subjects, and base fee
-Input student data and view results
+Input student data to generate results
 Future Improvements

 GUI version of the application